virtualcell/vcell-fvsolver/README.md

 .functions file is not used by the solver, but is helpful for interpreting the results in the context of the original model.

-This package is intented to be used by the Virtual Cell Python API, pyvcell (coming soon).
+This package is intended to be used by the Virtual Cell Python API [virtualcell/pyvcell](https://github.com/virtualcell/pyvcell) (coming soon).